terales/blackbird-docs/src/content/docs/concepts/apps.md

   order: 1
 ---

-A Blackbird App is a wrapper around an API that allows the underlying service to communicate with other apps and services.
-An App consists of at least one connector, trigger, and action.
+A Blackbird App connects an application to the vast Blackbird ecosystem using its API.
+An App consists of events and/or actions that allow the user to orchestrate workflows.
 You can manage and set up _Apps_ in the Apps screen of Blackbird.io.

 ## Browsing Apps